spotlightpa/poor-richard/content/news/2026-07-02-ICNDATACLIMATE0726.md

 suppress-ads = false
 suppress-date = false
-title = "New power plants for data centers would significantly increase Pennsylvania’s climate pollution" title-tag = "PA data centers would be fueled by natural gas-fired power plants" topics = ["Environment"]
+title = "New power plants for data centers would significantly increase Pennsylvania’s climate pollution" title-tag = "New power plants for data centers would worsen pollution" topics = ["Environment"]
 +++